AdobeDocs/analytics.fr-FR/help/analyze/activity-map/activitymap-link-tracking/activitymap-stl-track-custom-elements.md

 topic: Activity map
 uuid: 59e062af-6a1c-46ff-9c3b-6cf7a0453711
 translation-type: tm+mt
-source-git-commit: 290526ecc1b040f93d0734a5deaf2d79ab1bde10
+source-git-commit: 468f97ee61f5d573d07475836df8d2c313b29fb3

 ---

-# Utiliser la `tl` méthode
+# Utiliser la `tl()` méthode

-You can use the `tl` method to track custom elements and to configure overlay rendering for dynamic content.
+You can use the `tl()` method to track custom elements and to configure overlay rendering for dynamic content.

 ## Suivi d’éléments personnalisés {#section_5D6688DFFFC241718249A9A0C632E465}

-Using the [`tl` method](/help/implement/vars/functions/tl-method.md) as part of the Activity Map AppMeasurement module lets you track any object that is clicked on, even objects that are not anchor tags or image elements.
+Using the [`tl()` method](/help/implement/vars/functions/tl-method.md) as part of the Activity Map AppMeasurement module lets you track any object that is clicked on, even objects that are not anchor tags or image elements.
 La fonction s.tl vous permet de suivre les éléments personnalisés qui ne conduisent pas à un chargement de page.

-In the `tl` method, the `linkName` parameter that is currently used to identify the exit links, custom links, etc. est désormais utilisé pour identifier l’ID de lien pour la variable d’Activity Map.
+In the `tl()` method, the `linkName` parameter that is currently used to identify the exit links, custom links, etc. est désormais utilisé pour identifier l’ID de lien pour la variable d’Activity Map.

 ```js
 s.tl(this,linkType,linkName,variableOverrides)
 ```

-In other words, if you use `s.tl` to track your custom elements, the link ID is pulled from the value passed as the third parameter (linkName) in the `s.tl` method.
+In other words, if you use `s.tl()` to track your custom elements, the link ID is pulled from the value passed as the third parameter (linkName) in the `s.tl()` method.
 Il n’est pas extrait de l’algorithme de suivi des liens standard utilisé pour [le suivi par défaut](/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md) dans Activity Map.

 ## Rendu des superpositions pour le contenu dynamique {#section_FD24B61A732149C7B58BA957DD84A5E7}